contao/docs/README.md

 The documentation for the Contao project will be maintained in this repository.

-The details below are only necessary if you want to install the Docs locally.\
+The details below are only necessary if you want to install the docs locally.\
 If you just want to contribute content, read the [CONTRIBUTING](CONTRIBUTING.md).

 ## Cloning

-The project installs the Hugo Learn theme as a git submodule.\
+The project installs the Hugo Learn theme as a git submodule.
 Thus when cloning the repository, you need to use the `--recurse-submodules` parameter:

 ```bash
 git clone --recurse-submodules git@github.com:contao/docs.git
 ```
 or:

 ```bash